Skip to main content

 September 8, 2025

 Why bridges rather than just special structures?
 Because bridges are considered the main vulnerable civil structure in the last decades due to the number of structural failures observed around the world.
 Why SHM rather than SHM of bridges?
 Because most of the techniques and general procedures described are independent of the structure.
 Therefore, the techniques are first presented for general applications and then real examples are shown with hands-on experiences in the context of bridges.
-This manner, students can learn the general concept of SHM and apply it later on to almost any engineering structure.
+In this manner, students can learn the general concept of SHM and apply it later on to almost any engineering structure.

 Targeted public: The course is tailored towards graduate students and/or practicing engineers working full-time in public and private institutions or consultancy companies.